 The TTC is the most used form of transportation in the city of Toronto.
-By the end of 2012 the average daily ridership was at 2.76 million passengers and still continues to grow.
+By the end of 2021 the average daily ridership was at 1.69 million passengers.
 That being said with more riders comes more issues that daily commuters have to face – the bulk of which are other commuters.
 There’s a very good chance you’ve run into at least one of these people on the TTC at one time or another.

 The Five Course Meal